UrbanMidgets/geometry-optimisations-of-nucleotides/README.md

 # Geometry Optimisations of Nucleotides

-Repository containing data and tools for PUK (Parallel UK-Shell) in geometry optimisations of mononucleotides on slab Si-O surface (001).
+Repository containing data and tools for project in geometry optimisations of mononucleotides on slab Si-O surface (001).

 ## Repository Structure